‘Bold And The Beautiful’ Spoilers: Thomas Proposes To Zoe

 The Bold and the Beautiful spoilers hint that Douglas Forrester (Henry Joseph Samiri) will also take center stage at the dinner.
 Either Douglas is in on his father’s plans or he may be upset by it.

 All things considered, it seems as if Thomas will propose to Zoe and offer her a ring on her birthday.
-The February sweeps hint that a proposal will be made and it appears as if Zoe will be the lucky lady in question.
+The February sweeps hint that a proposal will be made, and it appears as if Zoe will be the lucky lady in question.
 Hope will be shocked that Thomas has decided to marry someone so quickly, while Vinny will call his friend out for not considering Zoe’s feelings and only looking out for himself.

 As for Douglas, he may be upset that Zoe could be his father’s new wife.
 Another possibility is that Thomas uses the little boy to ask Zoe to be his new mommy and marry his father.
 Hope will be aghast as she realizes that she may no longer play such a big role in Douglas’ life and will be devastated that Douglas is okay with the turn of events.